18 Places To Visit In Uttar Pradesh

 Don’t miss the chance to be a part of Kumbh Mela.
 Book your trip with our Kumbh Mela Tour With Golden Triangle.

-The auspicious birthplace of Lord Krishna, Mathura
+The Auspicious Birthplace Of Lord Krishna, Mathura

 Kushinagar is a very popular destination for Buddhists in India.
 This place is known for Lord Buddha to make his last sermon.
 Therefore, this place is of high importance amongst the Buddhist devotees.
 One of the must-visit places in Uttar Pradesh when in Mathura is the Indo-Japan-Sri Lanka temple.
 It is erected at a place where Buddha is said to have been cremated.
 This place has made a place for itself on Hiuen Tsang’s travelogues.
 Other places to visit include Wat Thai, Kushinagar museum etc.

-Check out our Buddhist destinations blog to dive deeper into the opulent possession of Buddhism in India.
+Check out our Buddhist Destinations blog to dive deeper into the opulent possession of Buddhism in India.

 If you just had witnessed the place where the last sermon of Buddha happened, then Sarnath just provides you with the spot where the first sermon of Buddha took place.
-The rich excavations in this city conducted reveal how ancient this city had flourished.
-It is the neighbour of the city of Varanasi.
+The rich excavations in this city reveal how ancient this city had flourished.
+It is the neighbor of the city of Varanasi.
 Today, it is one of the most important destinations in India.